marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training-with-Synthetic-Data-on-Nvidia-Isaac-SIM/README.md

 "cd /mnt/c/...[YOUR LOCAL FOLDERS]...GitHub/synthetic_data_generation_training_workflow/local"

 #### 2.8- Open the notebook in this folder from Ubuntu CLI:
-- "jupyter notebook local_train.ipynb --allow-root"
+- "jupyter notebook local_train_Final_External.ipynb --allow-root"
 - Copy the URL provided in my web browser, click on the notebook to open

 - inside the notebook: DO NOT replace "# os.environ["LOCAL_PROJECT_DIR"] = "<LOCAL_PATH_OF_CLONED_REPO>" this line of code doesn't do anything since the path is automatically fetched.